KiriJB/ProjectEGM722v2/README.md

          PNG image file of the generated elevation profile
          PDF of the generated elevation profile

-A python script that creates an elevation profile between 2 user specified points, from a geotiff image generated from NASA earthdata for an area specified by a polygon shapefile.
+A python script that creates an elevation profile between 2 user specified points.
+A polygon shapefile is used to get DEM data from NASA Earthdata, raster DEM data (GeoTIFF) is displayed using Matplotlib the user can click 2 points on the DEM for the start and end points of the elevation profile, the user is prompted to input the number of points to use along the elevation profile and to enter the distance to use to separate the profile into subplots.

 The Python code, data files and repository can be accessed here: <http://github.com/KiriJB/ProjectEGM722v2>